-This is greater than 50% and thus the control type for this tenancy is 'Occupancy control'.
+For example, there are four separate areas shown in Figure 24 and each has at least one occupancy sensor present.
+As all spaces have occupancy sensors, this is greater than 50% of the Functional Space Area and thus the control type for this tenancy is 'Occupancy control'.